 Roosevelt Hotel opens as official asylum seekers arrival center, will house families with children

-NEW YORK --- The Roosevelt Hotel in Manhattan opened Friday as a humanitarian center and lodging for asylum seekers.
+NEW YORK --- The Roosevelt Hotel in Manhattan opened as the new arrivals center for asylum seekers on Friday, but New York City's immigration commissioner admitted it's unclear if the city can continue finding space.

-The hotel will be the official port of entry for asylum seekers, including those who've been arriving at airports, after Mayor Eric Adams' office closed the welcoming center at the Port Authority Bus Terminal.
+The 850-room hotel in Midtown will be the official port of entry for asylum seekers after Mayor Eric Adams' office closed the welcoming center at the Port Authority Bus Terminal.

-Adams is looking at more than 400 additional locations, including Rikers Island, to shelter asylum seekers.
+The hotel will provide legal, medical and other services in addition to housing.

+"It will open up more space for families and children," said Manuel Castro, commissioner of the Mayor's Office of Immigrant Affairs.

 for more features.